divescapes/divescapes.ca/content/show/index.md

 image3 = 12
 +++

-We’re working hard to provide you with another stellar schedule for 2016.
+We’re working hard to provide you with another stellar schedule for Divescapes 2016 which is happening on October 21 - 23.

 Schedule with be posted soon!